jayree/sfdx-plugin-manifest/README.md

     [--destructive-changes-only]

 ARGUMENTS
-  REF1  base commit or branch
+  REF1  Base commit or branch.
-  REF2  commit or branch to compare to the base commit
+  REF2  Commit or branch to compare to the base commit.

 FLAGS
   -d, --source-dir=<value>...
 Path to the local source files to include in the manifest.